As we chug through November, I want to continue looking ahead to 2014. So let’s talk a bit about IRA contribution limits.

 As I did for the 401(k), 403(b), and 457(b) contribution limits, I though it might also be useful to provide some historical perspective.
 Here are the traditional and Roth IRA contribution limits going all the way back to 2005.

-As with our other retirement accounts, we’re already contributing the max to our IRAs (more on that in the future) and we’ll be increasing our contribution in 2013 to track this increase.
+As with our other retirement accounts, we’re already contributing the max to our IRAs so we’ll be holding steady in 2014.

 Finally, please note that: these limits apply to new contributions and not to rollovers, your ability to deduct traditional IRA contributions is limited by income, and your ability to contribute to a Roth IRA is also limited by income.